 1. Skimp on the Food

-Past brides will try to tell you that nobody eats the food so don't go above and beyond with premium food packages that offer a selection of appetizers and main courses.
-But the truth is, the food is one of the main things guests remember about your wedding.
-So, if it's within your budget, try to make sure there are several food options, as well as something that even the pickiest eaters will want to devour.
+Past brides will try to tell you that nobody eats the food, so don't go above and beyond with premium food packages that offer a selection of appetizers and main courses.
+But the truth is, food is one of the main things that guests remember about your wedding.
+So, if it's within your budget, try to make sure that there are several food options, as well as something that even the pickiest eaters will want to devour.